rogcg/pixel/README.md

 implementation requirements
 =====
-the main requirement for pixel now is rewrite the entire compiler from **java** to **c++**. so if you want to contribute just clone this repository and base your implementation based on the [stable code written in java](https://github.com/rogcg/pixellang).
+the main requirement for pixel now is rewrite the entire compiler from **java** to **c++**. so if you want to contribute just clone this repository and base your implementation on the [stable code written in java](https://github.com/rogcg/pixellang).

 running the compiler
 =====